-Analysis: 100% of members received evidenced-based therapeutic services within 90 days of a Skills Building/CBRS denial, which can be attributed to lower denials due to new authorization standards.
+Analysis: Eighty percent (80%) of members received evidenced-based therapeutic services within 90 days of a Skills Building/CBRS denial, which is a decrease from the previous quarter.

 Barriers: No identified barriers.

 Opportunities and Interventions: No opportunities for improvement were identified.